jcarterlab/Latin-Risk-Pulse-ML-model/README.md

 <br>

 ## 03: Improve labels 🏷️
-Training a model an half of the data at a time and using it to predict the other half's non-risk headlines allows many false negatives to be removed and improves risk headline recall dramatically (albeit at the expense of precision).
+Training a model on half the data at a time and using it to predict the other half's non-risk headlines allows many false negatives to be removed, improving risk headline recall dramatically (albeit at the expense of precision).
 [See notebook.](Notebooks/03_improve_labels.ipynb)

 ![Improved recall](Images/improve_labels_spanish_metrics.png)